Fluke equalizer gives Espanyol 1-1 draw at Mallorca - NewsBreak

 Brugge draws 0-0 at Leverkusen in Champions League

-LEVERKUSEN, Germany (AP) — Club Brugge missed out on winning its Champions League group after being held to a 0-0 draw on Tuesday at Bayer Leverkusen.
-Brugge had already secured a place in the last 16 as the first Belgian club to reach the knockout stage since Gent in 2015-16.
+LEVERKUSEN, Germany (AP) — Club Brugge missed out on winning its Champions League group with a 0-0 draw at Bayer Leverkusen.
+Brugge had already secured a place in the last 16 as the first Belgian club to reach the knockout stages since Gent in 2015-16.
+The draw with Leverkusen meant that Brugge missed out on becoming the first team from Belgium to win a Champions League group since Anderlecht 22 years ago.
+Leverkusen placed third and heads to the Europa League ahead of Atlético.
+Canadian winger Tajon Buchanan came close to scoring for Brugge when he hit a shot against the crossbar.

 Comments / 0